adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 Of course, you would never expose an @Entity as the result type of a REST call.
 But for demonstration purposes, we're fine here.

+That's it.
+We have driven a small feature implementation  by writing an acceptance test scenario and glue code to test the behavior of a part of our application first in Cucumber.

 # Wrapping it up

 I have said I would do ATTD here.
 This means I first created a failing acceptance test, and then implemented only interfaces.
-And when I got further, I used normal unittests to finish the internals of my implementation.
+And when I got further, I used normal unit tests to finish the internals of my implementation.
 The acceptance tests form an outer, the unit tests an inner loop of the implementation process.

 Writing Cucumber scenarios first has the big advantage of forcing your requirements engineer to make requirements as clear as possible.

-Before writing a single line of productive code, I took the time in this dummy project that the execution of unittests, @SpringBootTest, and Cucumber tests were possible.
+Before writing a single line of productive code, I took the time in this dummy project that the execution of unit tests, @SpringBootTest, and Cucumber tests were possible.

 I have kept the acceptance tests free of details which are not relevant to them, hence raising refactoring safety.
 I would try to do the same with regular @SpringBootTests.